 I have a problem with a pupil sinking when swimming freestyle.
 I'm trying to teach a young lady freestyle, but she tends to sink when we add the arms and legs together.

-We've worked on both arms & legs separately and I have been sure to tell her that it's a fluent motion using your entire body together.
+We've worked on both arms & legs separately, and I have been sure to tell her that it's a fluent motion using your entire body together.

-I've started working on glides to get her momentum going, then add the flutter kick & she starts sinking or going farther under water getting closer to the bottom of the pool.
+I've started working on glides to get her momentum going, then add the flutter kick & she starts sinking or going farther underwater, getting closer to the bottom of the pool.
 She feels pretty relaxed when she's doing the glides with the kicks.

 How can I fix this problem?

-adjustments to their technique to keep them at the water surface (movements of the head, hands and feet).
+Most of the best swimmers in the world have a body composition that does not float, and like most people that can swim, they make subtle adjustments to their technique to keep them at the water's surface (movements of the head, hands and feet).
 This can be a tricky concept for an established swimmer to pass on to a beginner because we do this stuff without really thinking about it.

 A glide is a great place to start but ensure that the head position is level with eyes looking forward and down.
-If the head is raised even slightly the legs will sink.
-If the head is too deep the glide will nosedive downwards.
+If the head is raised even slightly, the legs will sink.
+If the head is too deep, the glide will nosedive downwards.

-Obviously she must not come to rely on fins or a pull buoy but they may assist her in experiencing the right position and correct movements through the water as she learns.
+Obviously, she must not come to rely on fins or a pull buoy, but they may assist her in experiencing the right position and correct movements through the water as she learns.